DarkGhostHunter/Passless/README.md

 * You're using a custom authentication controllers.
 * You're using additional middleware across your routes.
 * Need a different Login for Passless.
-* Want to use different Notification or Resend View.
-* Modify the Resend throttle.
+* Need a better Notification for your Login Email.

 ## License